 How to see the magical lilies

-The flowers were at their peak on June 13, 2017, but, although their numbers are declining, you can still see them.
+The flowers should be at their peak around May 28, 2018.
 Landsford Canal State Park is open daylight until dark.
 Admission is $5/adult, $3.25 South Carolina senior; $3, children 6-15; free, children under 6.